 Visiting hours at OCDI Jr. take place daily around dinner time, with extended hours during the evening and on weekends.

-At OCDI Jr., tablets owned by McLean Hospital are available during admission as a means of video communication with family and to facilitate exposure treatment.
+At OCDI Jr., tablets owned by McLean are available during admission as a means of video communication with family and to facilitate exposure treatment.
 Personal cell phones and tablets are not permitted while in the program.
 Portable music players (e.g., iPods) with no other functionality may be permitted.

 While our first priority is treatment, we recognize the importance of education for our younger patients.
-Certified teachers extensively trained in residential settings work with the children and adolescents’ local school districts in order to provide two hours of tailored instruction per day.
+Certified teachers extensively trained in mental health settings work with the children and adolescents’ local school districts in order to provide two hours of tailored instruction per day.
 Through this service, we create a supportive learning environment in which children can continue their studies and earn school credit during their stay.

 The treatment team works closely with the individual as well as with family, significant friends, and outside providers to develop a personalized aftercare plan.
 Recommendations by staff are made based upon clinical needs, progress made during treatment, and long-term treatment goals.